16 Resume Examples for a College Student (How to Write)

 Your skills section should include your technical, hard, and soft skills.
 Technical skills are skills relevant to the job position.
 If you are applying for an IT job, technical skills could include writing code in JavaScript and Python.
 Hard skills are typical every day, transferrable skills, like writing and research.
 Soft skills are perceived as strengths like; self-motivation, adaptability, working under minimum supervision, etc. You can list each of the categories of skill in its sub-section.

 You should first create a general list to ensure you capture all your skills.
 These should include technical, hard, and soft skills.
 Then identify the skills relevant to the field and position you are applying for.
-For entry-level jobs, you should include transferrable skills.
+For entry-level jobs, you should include transferable skills.
 If it’s a job specific to a particular field, for example, technology, make sure the hard skills are relevant to the job.

 After identifying industry-relevant skills, narrow the list down to the most relevant skills by assessing the skills required in the job description.
 Aligning your skills to the job description boosts your resume and ensures it will pass should it be taken through an ATS.